Updated: 2 November 2020

 - An employer (which does not include organisations with staff costs which are fully publicly funded) must have a UK bank account and a UK PAYE scheme registered on or before 23 September 2020 with an RTI submission made on/before this date;

 - An employee must have been in the employment of the employer on 23 September 2020 with an RTI full payment submission notifying payment to that employee being made to HMRC at some point in the period from 6 April 2019 to 23 September 2020.
-A grant under the Job Support Scheme cannot be claimed for an employee who has been made redundant or serving a contractual or statutory notice period.
+A grant under the JSS cannot be claimed for an employee who has been made redundant or serving a contractual or statutory notice period.
 There are special rules for any employee who ceased employment after 23 September but who is then re-hired.